kayden-dev/Pixeltify/README.md

 A full-stack music guessing game that uses Spotify OAuth and a server-side image pixelation pipeline to turn album art into a progressively clearer puzzle across five rounds.

-Built as a solo project (Mar 2024 – May 2024), integrating the Spotify Web API, OAuth 2.0 with CSRF protection, and Jimp for image processing.

 ## Features

 - **Spotify Login** — OAuth 2.0 authorization code flow with CSRF state validation and HTTP-only cookie-based sessions.